bibleexchange/courses/poetry/en/301_proverbs-character.md

 ### Introduction

 Wisdom will produce good character in us.
-Dave Bland, author of *Proverbs and the Formation of Character*, said that "Wisdom is not content to leave us as we are but insists that we allow ourselves to be transformed by the power of God."
+Character is who you are, even when no one is watching.
+Dave Bland, author of _Proverbs and the Formation of Character_, said that "Wisdom is not content to leave us as we are but insists that we allow ourselves to be transformed by the power of God."
 The goal of the wisdom books are to change who we are.
 We cannot expect this character to happen in isolation, but good character is produced in community.
 Bland also says that:

 > Character, that cluster of virtues that forms into habits, is a product of one’s relationship with God and with other fellow humans.
 In as much as this character is the natural outgrowth of wisdom, it is important to realize that wisdom, as expressed in Proverbs, is relational.
 In coming into relationship with God and becoming involved in the lives of others, character takes shape.
 Character, being shaped by these relationships, in turn rejuvenates them, continually refreshing our love for God and for others.<sup>[1]</sup>